german-gonzalez/networkingworkshop/Lab5Instructions.md

 * Target is the mirror target set up in step 1 above

-* Session ID is 1 (when running multiple miror sessions, each one has to have a unique ID)
+* Session ID is 1 (when running multiple mirror sessions, each one has to have a unique ID)

 * VNI is a VXLAN label (similar to a VLAN tag) and can be set to 1111 (we will need this later)